MAX Airlines 3x Leveraged ETN (NYSEARCA:JETU) Shares Gap Up – Time to Buy?

-MAX Airlines 3x Leveraged ETN (NYSEARCA:JETU – Get Free Report)’s stock price gapped up before the market opened on Thursday .
-The stock had previously closed at $22.83, but opened at $23.64.
-MAX Airlines 3x Leveraged ETN shares last traded at $23.19, with a volume of 2,787 shares traded.
+MAX Airlines 3x Leveraged ETN (NYSEARCA:JETU – Get Free Report) shares gapped up prior to trading on Friday .
+The stock had previously closed at $18.75, but opened at $19.80.
+MAX Airlines 3x Leveraged ETN shares last traded at $19.79, with a volume of 106 shares traded.

 MAX Airlines 3x Leveraged ETN Company Profile